GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

 - Then type "make" into the console.
 - Click return to enter the command into the terminal.

-### One of the three results should occur:
+### One of two results should occur:
 ![Terminal Out](/Img/TerminalMake.png)
-1. The Terminal will show the memory usage of the code:
+- The Terminal will show the memory usage of the code:
 	- This means it compiled correctly and you installed the tool chains right too.

 ![Nothing to be done](/Img/NothingToBeDoneMake.png)
-1. The Terminal say "nothing to be done for all".
+- The Terminal say "nothing to be done for all".
 	- This means the code has already been compiled.
 It just needs to be uploaded to the Daisy.

+### If neither of the outputs above appear but this does
 ![Fix the Error](/Img/FixErrorMake.png)
-1. Or an error message about the code appears
+- This means there is an error somewhere in your code
+	- Fix the line of code that the terminal says is wrong
-	- Fix the line it tells you.
-Save it, and then type make and it should work.
+	- Save it
+	- Then compile it again but typing make

 ### If you don't get any of these then:
 * Make sure the tool chains are all properly installed.